jvde-github/AIS-catcher-docs/docs/usage/json-configuration.md

 # JSON Configuration

-AIS-catcher (v0.41+) supports extensive configuration through JSON files, enabling users to tailor the application to their specific needs.
-This guide provides an in-depth look at the JSON configuration structure, key settings, and best practices to help you effectively set up and manage AIS-catcher.
+AIS-catcher (v0.41+) supports extensive configuration through JSON files.
+This guide describes the JSON structure, key settings, and common patterns.

-To start AIS-catcher with a JSON configuration file, use the -C option followed by the path to your config.json file:
+To start AIS-catcher with a JSON configuration file, use the `-C` option followed by the path to your `config.json` file:

 ```bash
 AIS-catcher -C config.json
 ```
-This command instructs AIS-catcher to load and apply the settings defined in config.json.
+This loads and applies the settings from the JSON file.

 ## Basic Structure

-A minimal JSON configuration file for AIS-catcher requires the following structure:
+A JSON configuration file always starts with the configuration header:
 ```json
 {
     "config": "aiscatcher",